Dance Fever: Format

 Each week, four dancing couples competed for a weekly cash prize of $1,000; Each couple performed their dance routine for 90–120 seconds and the celebrity judges scored them anywhere between 70 and 100 points, based on 4 categories: originality, showmanship, style, and technique.
 The couple with the highest average total score were the winners and advanced into the next round of competition.
 In the event of a tie, one set of celebrity scores was dropped in an effort to decide a winner; every fifth week was a semi-final show where those winning couples from the last four weeks competed for $5,000.

 At the end of a 25-week competition, the five semi-final winners all came back to face off in the show's annual Grand Prix Finals for cash and prizes worth over $25,000 which included two brand new cars (one for each member of the winning dance team).
 In September 1984, the grand prize package was raised to $50,000.

 Each week except for the year-end Grand Prix Finals, the show also featured a segment in which some of the top disco, pop, or R&B artists of the day would perform their latest hit.

-Cast and Crew
+Cast and crew

 Diane Day and Janet Jones appeared as Motion, Terrio's regular backup dancers.
 The show's announcer for the first two years was Freeman King; in September 1980 he was replaced by Charlie O'Donnell, who was the announcer on another Griffin show, Wheel of Fortune.

 During Terrio's tenure as host, the show's theme was performed by a musical team called Triple "S" Connection.

+Revival

+During the summer of 2003 a short-lived revival aired on the ABC Family Channel (now Freeform).
+These were one-hour episodes and they were hosted by Eric Nies.
+The three celebrity judges were Carmen Electra, MC Hammer and Jamie King.